Demonstrators call for Fuller statue outside Augusta courthouse to be removed

 Smith, a Gardiner resident, and Mosley have gathered in protest each week since the June 7 Black Lives Matter protest in Augusta.

-They adorned sweatshirts with the late Civil Rights leader Rep. John Lewis’ face and gave out free snacks to those that participated as she held a sign that said, “The judges decided, let us not be divided.”
+They were adorned in sweatshirts with the late Civil Rights leader Rep. John Lewis’ face and gave out free snacks to those who participated.
+Smith held a sign that said, “The judges decided, let us not be divided.”

 Another protester, Bethany Labor, said she was raised to treat everyone equally.

-Labor pointed out that keeping Fuller’s statue in front of the courthouse can symbolize systemic racism that both she, her husband and people that she knows, face on a daily basis through their job, medical care or through school.
+Labor pointed out that keeping Fuller’s statue in front of the courthouse symbolizes systemic racism that both she, her husband and people who she knows, face on a daily basis through their jobs, medical care or through school.

-The protesters stood in front of the statue for three hours and were joined by about four other people.
+The protesters stood in front of the statue for three hours and were joined by about four others.
 Mosley pointed out it is important to recognize even one voice of someone who can speak for all.

 “We want people to see that we are trying to make a difference and have heard about their fears and that we feel the same way,” he said.